 SUZIE HANSEN, FOUNDING DIRECTOR

-Suzie’s Absolute directing credits include The Duck Variations, Three Viewings and The Robber Bridegroom and Radio Gals.
+Suzie’s Absolute directing credits include The Duck Variations, Three Viewings, The Robber Bridegroom and Radio Gals.
 Suzie's vast stage experience in the region is a highlight of our team.
 With involvement in over 150 performances, including 48 directing credits, dozens of acting roles, 18 choreographs and as a playwright of twelve scripts, Suzie offers a wide perspective on telling stories to regional audiences.
 Suzie has a degree in theatre from Winona State University.
 She has previously directed with The Rochester Repertory Theatre, Brave Community Theatre, St. Killian's Art Center, Vertigo Theatre Factory, and Stewartville and Grand Meadow High Schools.
 On stage, she may be familiar as Blanche Dubois in A Streetcar Named Desire, Keely in Keely and Du, Molly Sweeney in the title role, Timothea in Sea Marks, and Lizzie Curry in Rainmaker.
 Most recently, Suzie appeared as Nora in Absolute’s A Doll’s House, Part 2.
 Twice a year, she writes and directs the Elder Network Murder Mysteries at the Plummer House.
 Finding a creative home with Absolute Theatre, Suzie looks forward to the opportunities ahead.